 An entire category of laser microphones points an infrared (invisible) laser beam at a glass surface, using its vibrations to extract the sound from the indoor environment.
 A camera must collect the reflected laser beam.
 The laser beam generator and the camera must therefore “see” the glasses of the target room perpendicularly, or the two must be positioned appropriately, if perpendicular positioning is not possible.

 A second type of laser microphones makes use of a different technology than the one described above.
-They are able to listen to targets in open spaces and also to pass through glass, strike and extract audio from objects of all kinds – better if they vibrate easily in response to the human voice – without the need to have the laser beam perpendicular to the target surfaces.
+They are capable of listening to targets in open spaces and also of going through glass, striking and extracting audio from objects of all kinds-better if they vibrate easily in response to the human voice-without the need to have the laser beam perpendicular to the target surfaces.
 In this case, a series of images in close sequence are converted into intelligible audio.

 30. Hardware Modifications

 Modifications to existing systems have been around for decades, especially for landline phones.
 A telephone modified in hardware can in fact remain with the handset in “open” mode even if it is lowered, allowing the capture of ambient audio and transmission along the telephone line.

 The sector of Hidden Audio Video and Data Collection Systems, aka Bugs, is partly inaccessible due to the secrecy operated by government agencies regarding the technologies, devices and systems at their disposal.
 “What is now classified as top-secret in the military/government sector, tomorrow will be the thesis of a Ph.D., then it will arrive on the open market” .
 For this reason, it can be a useful exercise trying to imagine some of the technologies that will be used in the future for bugs on open market and that probably already are used for systems reserved to government agencies.
 An important aspect is the power systems needed to supply electricity to hidden devices.